 Axle Tightness to make Longboard Faster:

 The Axle nuts are found in the center of the longboard wheels.
 You use a skating tool to lose their tightness.
-Most importantly, set them on an average stiffness.
+Most importantly, set them on an average stiffness after trying a few rides before.
 Using them on too loose settings will bring wobbles to your rides.
 Therefore, change the tightness and give it a try.
 Then, move on with the one that improves your riding speed.

 Trucks’ Setting to make Longboard Faster: